 We found 4 geriatricians who accept Humana Premier near Boca Raton, FL.

-Dr. Lisa Martinez specializes in general internal medicine and geriatrics (elderly care) and practices in Boca Raton, FL.
-Dr. Martinez takes Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.
-After attending the University of Miami, Miller School of Medicine, she completed her residency training at a hospital affiliated with the University of Virginia.
-She is affiliated with the University of Virginia Medical Center.
+Dr. Lisa Martinez works as a general internist and geriatrician in Boca Raton, FL.
+She is an in-network provider for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.
+After completing medical school at the University of Miami, Miller School of Medicine, she performed her residency at a hospital affiliated with the University of Virginia.
+Dr. Martinez is affiliated with the University of Virginia Medical Center.

 Conditions / Treatments